 Camp Grosvenor

-Camp Grosvenor offers an exciting array of activities including a high/low ropes course, climbing wall, swimming, arts & crafts, archery, field games, water trampoline, dance, and more.
-Camp is open five days a week, Monday-Friday from 8:00 a.m. – 4:30 p.m.
+Camp Grosvenor offers an exciting activities including ropes courses, climbing wall, swimming, crafts, archery, field games, dance, and more.
+Camp is open 5 days a week, Monday-Friday 8:00 a.m. – 4:30 p.m

 Camp Grosvenor